ldurback/Research/README.md

 The unified geometric algebra is the algebraic closure of the complex geometric algebra.
 By adding algebraic closure, we sacrifice the associativity of the algebra.

-# Guide for making the Unified Geometric Algebra algebraically closed
+# Guide for making the Geometric Algebra algebraically closed

 Assume that we have a smooth function f such that we can define differentials dx that satisfy for all x